ranfysvalle02/summwebsite/README.md

 ## How do you summarize a website with 14,921 tokens of content using an LLM with a maximum context length is 4096 tokens.

-**Tired of your language model struggling to grasp the big picture?** Traditional context windows, like a tiny viewing port, limit its ability to see the entire forest.
+**Tired of your language model struggling to grasp the big picture?** Small context windows, like a tiny viewing port, limit its ability to see the entire forest.
 This is especially frustrating when trying to summarize long, complex texts.

 Text summarization is a critical task that involves condensing a large volume of text into a concise summary.
 This blog post will delve into a Python code snippet that employs a map-reduce strategy to summarize web content using a large language model.